kxdang/kiendang.me/content/blog/049-july-2019-pomodoro/index.md

 I’m actually quite surprised.
 In June, I had 90 pomodoros all focused on many different projects including React, JavaScript and learning Gatsby.
 Last month, my main focus was just transferring over to Gatsby after learning the basics.
 I did more of my JavaScript course than I expected; I really thought this month was going to be a bad one despite my circumstances.
 Looking forward to seeing my results go up when I’m better this month in August.

+The medications were researched at a later date as I am syncing my journey and timeline together for this month.
+[Cephalexin](/059-cephalexin/) and [Clindamycin](/057-clindamycin/) was taken in July.

 <div align="right"><a href="/054-august-2019-pomodoro/">August 2019 Pomodoro &rarr;</a></div>